 Nicola Jane likes:

-- The television show Hollyoaks
+- The television programme, Hollyoaks

-- The television personality Khloe Kardashian
+- The television personality, Khloe Kardashian

-- Tweeting the lyrics of forgotten US R&B star Tweet (what a coindence)
+- Tweeting the lyrics of forgotten US R&B star, Tweet (what a coindence)

-- Tweeting the lyrics of not-forgotten US R&B star Marvin Gaye
+- Tweeting the lyrics of not-forgotten US R&B star, Marvin Gaye

 - Vanilla lattes

 Liyah Nichelle likes:

 - The pop star, Ciara

 - Cookies with chocolate on the bottom